-Cooling capacity refers to the rate heat is removed from an interior space, usually in the context of air conditioning.
+Cooling capacity is a measurement of the rate at which heat is removed from an interior space, usually in the context of air conditioning.
 In most cases this sort of capacity is stated as an average; it’s how a certain machine or system will work under standard conditions.
 These conditions take into account such factors as the volume of the space being cooled and the air temperatures both inside and outside the space, but assume ordinary environments and industry-standard insulation.
 If a unit is being used unconventionally or in more extreme circumstances, the stated capacity might not prove accurate.
 In most cases the capacities of modern air conditioners are printed on the outside of the unit or otherwise conspicuously displayed, and can be useful to consumers deciding between competing options.

 It’s generally the case that cooling capacities are rated in British Thermal Units (BTUs) per hour, though sometimes the measurement is also expressed in tons.
 A ton of cooling capacity is the same as 12,000 BTUs per hour, and the term has its origin in the cooling effect of a ton of ice.
 Often, capacity measurements are given in tonnage for cooling units and BTUs for heating units.
 Broken down, a BTU is based on the amount of energy it takes to raise the temperature of a pound of water by just one degree Fahrenheit.

-A machine’s capacity to cool a space is directly related to the size of the area being cooled.
-As an illustration, a typical 2,000-square-foot home built to standard specifications in a more or less moderate climate will usually require an air conditioning system with a cooling capacity of 48,000 BTUs per hour.
-In contrast, an average 150-square-foot bedroom in a similarly-situated home will probably be able to get by with a unit rated at 5,000 BTUs per hour.
+A machine’s capacity to cool a space is directly related to the size of that space.
+As an illustration, a 2,000-square-foot home built to standard specifications in a more or less moderate climate will usually require an air conditioning system with a capacity of about 48,000 BTUs per hour.
+In contrast, an average 150-square-foot bedroom in a similarly-situated home will probably be able to get the same results with a unit rated at just 5,000 BTUs per hour.

-Cooling capacity ratings are usually printed directly on the sticker of newer air conditioning units.
+Cooling capacities are usually printed directly on the sales sticker of newer air conditioning units.
 On older models, the capacity is sometimes coded within the serial numbers.
-These ratings apply not only to residential and commercial air conditioning systems – including heat pumps that operate in the air conditioning mode – but also to industrial chillers, cooling towers, and other cooling equipment.
+In most cases these ratings apply not only to residential and commercial air conditioning systems, including heat pumps that operate in the air conditioning mode, but also to industrial chillers, cooling towers, and other cooling equipment.
 These sorts of machines are necessarily more intense and as such often have higher capacities.

 Many manufacturers have adopted efficient practices and promise that their machines will use energy as responsibly as possible, and there are also a number of independent groups that can certify and audit these claims.
-The Air-Conditioning, Heating and Refrigeration Institute (AHRI) independently certifies heating, ventilating, air conditioning, and refrigeration (HVACR) equipment and components to ensure these systems meet industry efficiency standards.
-Generally, the Institute — known as the Air-Conditioning and Refrigeration Institute (ARI) prior to 2009 — works with manufacturers to develop standards and guidelines that result in uniform ratings, including cooling capacity ratings, to give consumers a basis of comparison.
-An ARI number on a heating or air conditioning unit is a guarantee that its heating or cooling capacity has been properly tested.
+The Air-Conditioning, Heating and Refrigeration Institute (AHRI), for instance, independently certifies heating, ventilating, air conditioning, and refrigeration (HVACR) equipment and components to ensure these systems meet industry efficiency standards.
+Generally, the Institute — known as the Air-Conditioning and Refrigeration Institute (ARI) prior to 2009 — works with manufacturers to develop standards and guidelines that result in uniform ratings, including capacity ratings, to give consumers a basis of comparison.
+An ARI number on a heating or air conditioning unit is a guarantee that its cooling or heating capacity has been properly tested.